dido/emdrb/README.txt

 == LICENSE:

-Copyright (c) 2008 Rafael R. Sevilla.
+Copyright © 2008, 2009 Rafael R. Sevilla.
 You can redistribute it and/or modify it under the same terms as Ruby.
 Please see the file COPYING for more details.

+$Id$